AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/target-vec.md

 **To verify the logging**

-1. Save the XCode project
+1. Save the Xcode project
 1. Rebuild the app and wait for it to reopen in the Simulator
-1. Click in the Console pane of XCode
+1. Click in the Console pane of Xcode
 1. Use ⌘-F to open the Find box
 1. Search for `targetvec` in the Find box
 1. Hit `Enter` to jump to the Target request and Post body (Note that the Lifecycle parameters&mdash;which all begin with `a.`&mdash; are automatically included):